rfay/ddev/docs/content/users/providers/platform.md

 DDEV provides integration with the [Platform.sh Website Management Platform](https://platform.sh/), which allows Platform.sh users to quickly download and provision a project from Platform.sh in a local DDEV-managed environment.

 !!!tip
-    Consider using `ddev get platformsh/ddev-platformsh` ([platformsh/ddev-platformsh](https://github.com/platformsh/ddev-platformsh)) for more complete Platform.sh integration.
+    Consider using `ddev get ddev/ddev-platformsh` ([platformsh/ddev-platformsh](https://github.com/ddev/ddev-platformsh)) for more complete Platform.sh integration.

-DDEV’s Platform.sh integration pulls database and files from an existing Platform.sh site/environment into your local system so you can develop locally.
+DDEV’s Platform.sh integration pulls databases and files from an existing Platform.sh site/environment into your local system so you can develop locally.

 ## Platform.sh Global Configuration